Combination Products — Verus FDA

 Are these pricing ranges fixed?

 No—these are typical working bands.
-After a short triage call we can provide a fixed or milestone quote based on component complexity, quality system maturity, human factors scope, and your target pathway/timeline.
+After a triage call we provide a fixed or milestone quote based on PMOA complexity, quality system maturity, component count, and submission pathway.